 We are now almost a year in and have never looked back…

-We are almost 22kg (49lb / 3.5 stone) down between the two of us!
+We are almost 25kg (4st / 55 lb) down between the two of us!
 Our body fat is down and muscle is up.
-Overall BMI readings are as close to perfect as we can get them.
 We are stronger, fitter and have improved energy and mental clarity.

 We limit our carb intake to no more than 20g carbs per day and enjoy a lifestyle feasting on fatty biltong, salmon, steak, chicken, avocado, bacon and coconut oil – along with plenty of high-fibre, nutritious vegetables like broccoli, cauliflower, cabbage, kale and spinach.
 We have fry-up breakfasts on the weekend – but skip the toast.
 If we go out to eat, we ask for no fries.
 Burgers?
 Double-patty-with-cheese, please – hold the bun.